pcosmos.ca

 print(expr)

 This function evaluates and prints its argument.
-The value returned is the undefined value.
+The returned value is the undefined value.

 printf(string[, argument]...)